 It’s a fact that hotels in Oshawa are performing much poorer than they should be.
 Here are the facts:

 – there are 5% fewer occupants year over year

 – the average hotel has a vacancy of 25% of all of its rooms on any given day

 We’ve put together a fantastic Executive Briefing on the Top 5 Reasons Hotels in Oshawa Are Under-Occupied.
 Call us at 905-444-4444 to receive this report (note – these facts would need to be accurate and pulled from part of your core story).

 Now you may need to follow up many times to get the decision maker on the phone and get them to receive the report.
-It may take months to get to actually talk with your Dream 10 contact.
-Be persistent and don’t give up.
+It may take months to get actually to talk with your Dream 10 contact.
+Be persistent, and don’t give up.
 Some marketers have called every week for 6 months or longer before finally getting the Dream 10 person on the phone.
-Get creative and alternate phone, email, physical mailing.
-Mailing them trinkets so you stand out, or various techniques that can get you noticed.
+Get creative and alternate phone, email, and physical mailing.
+Mailing them trinkets, so you stand out, or various techniques that can get you noticed.

 For example, you could send the following letter to a Dream 10 client along with a dollar-store stop-watch:

 Every second that you do not get our free Executive Briefing, The Top 5 Reasons Hotels in Oshawa Are Under-Occupied”, you are losing money.